-In order for all of us to hold our utilities accountable for their sustainable development goals (SDGs) and carbon emissions targets, we need to track what is the core to these goals, which is the retirement of coal power plants.
-I’ve put together a map of coal power plants in the US to help you find who owns each plant and what ones are in your local area.
+In order for all of us to hold our utilities accountable for their sustainable development goals (SDGs) and carbon emissions targets, we need to track what is the core of these goals, which is the retirement of coal plants.
+I’ve put together a map of coal plants in the US to help you find who owns each plant and what ones are in your local area.

 Before we get into the reality of our universe, I thought our goal was always to leave the planet in a better spot than when we left it.

-First, the concept surrounding our kids.
+First, is the concept surrounding our kids.
 We want our kids to experience a better life than we did growing up.
 This has historically always been quantified solely by money:

 “If I’m wealthy enough, my kids can grow up in a better situation than I grew up in.”